 - Deploying personnel who attest to having had a confirmed case of COVID-19 in the prior 90 days will be administered a Rapid Antigen Test (RAT) shortly after arrival.
 If negative, southbound travel can commence.
-If positive, New Zealand requirements for isolation (currently seven days) must be met. - Deploying personnel who do not attest to a recent case of COVID-19 will receive a polymerase chain reaction (PCR) test3.
+If positive, USAP requirements for isolation (five days) must be met. - Deploying personnel who do not attest to a recent case of COVID-19 will receive a polymerase chain reaction (PCR) test.
 If the result is negative, southbound travel can commence.
-If the result is positive, New Zealand requirements for isolation (currently seven days) must be met. - Following the mandatory period of isolation, CDC protocols for "testing out4" of mask-wearing will be used.
-If on the ice, deployed personnel will not be permitted in social gathering spaces until they are no longer required to wear a mask. - COVID-positive participants will be able to travel southbound on Day 11 unless a fever is present and/or symptoms have not improved as judged by the Christchurch medical provider. - Weather or aircraft-related delays to southbound flights can occur, and any travelers who received a negative test but begin to experience COVID-19 symptoms before their flight must notify the Christchurch medical team for evaluation. - If, during the season, New Zealand lifts its isolation requirement, positive cases in New Zealand will complete five days of isolation prior to southbound travel.
-Following the mandatory period of isolation, CDC protocols for "testing out" of mask-wearing will be used.
-If on the ice, deployed personnel will not be permitted in social gathering spaces until they are no longer required to wear a mask. - All deploying personnel will be strongly encouraged to wear a face covering in public settings while in the gateway cities.
+If the result is positive, USAP requirements for isolation (five days) must be met. - Following the mandatory period of isolation, CDC protocols for "testing out" of mask-wearing will be used once participant arrives in McMurdo Station.
+Deployed personnel will not be permitted in social gathering spaces until they are no longer required to wear a mask. - COVID-positive participants will be able to travel southbound on Day 6 unless a fever is present and/or symptoms have not improved as judged by the Christchurch medical provider. - Weather or aircraft-related delays to southbound flights can occur, and any travelers who received a negative test but begin to experience COVID-19 symptoms before their flight must notify the Christchurch medical team for evaluation. - All deploying personnel will be strongly encouraged to wear a face covering in public settings while in the gateway cities.

-3 If laboratory capabilities or testing supplies become unavailable during the season at a gateway or embarkation point, all deploying personnel will shift to a RAT test.
+&lt;sup>3 If laboratory capabilities or testing supplies become unavailable during the season at a gateway or embarkation point, all deploying personnel will shift to a RAT test.

-4 With two sequential negative tests 48 hours apart, deploying personnel may discontinue mask use sooner than day 10.
+&lt;sup>4 With two sequential negative tests 48 hours apart, deploying personnel may discontinue mask use sooner than day 10.